doug-skinner/doug-skinner.github.io/index.md

 permalink: /
 ---

-Hello, my name is Doug and I'm glad that you're here on my little slice of the internet.
-This page, and the whole site, will have more content soon, but for now things are pretty bare bones.
-But, let me tell you at least a little about myself.
+Hello!
+My name is Doug Skinner, and welcome to my little slice of the internet.
+This website contains anything that catches my eye or that I want to store for future reference.

-My day job is as a Software Engineering Manager [@Parexel](https://www.parexel.com), a clinical research company.
-None of the opinions on this site represent my employer, and only represent me.

-If you ever need to get in touch, please email me.
-I'll try to get back to you within a couple of days.
+For quick links to things I found interesting, check the [weblog](/weblog.html).

+Recently updated pages include:

+- nothing right now, check back soon!